The Role of Predictive Analytics in Mortgage Risk Assessment

 Predictive analytics uses historical data, statistical algorithms, and machine learning to forecast future outcomes.
 In mortgage lending, that means analyzing thousands of variables per loan to estimate probability of default, prepayment risk, and fraud likelihood.

-Fannie Mae's 2025 lender sentiment survey found that 55% of mortgage lenders plan to pilot or expand AI and machine learning tools this year.
-The majority target underwriting and risk assessment as their first use case.
+Fannie Mae's most recent lender sentiment data showed 55% of mortgage lenders planning to pilot or expand AI and machine learning tools, with the majority targeting underwriting and risk assessment as their first use case.
 That's not a coincidence.
 Risk is where predictive analytics delivers the clearest ROI.

 Current leading models use XGBoost, LightGBM, Random Forest, and deep learning neural networks.
 The choice between them depends on your explainability requirements.
 Gradient boosting models (XGBoost, LightGBM) offer strong accuracy with reasonable interpretability through SHAP values.
 Deep learning models achieve the highest accuracy but are harder to explain to regulators.